top of page

 Daily Schedule

-Our daily rhythm gives learners the chance to find their flow, tackle meaningful work, and share their discoveries with others.
-While no two days are ever exactly alike, our schedule is designed to balance focused work, collaboration, movement, and reflection.
+Our daily rhythm gives Learners the chance to find their flow, tackle meaningful work, and share their discoveries with others.
+While no two days are exactly alike, our schedule is designed to balance focused work, collaboration, movement, and reflection.

-Each studio adapts the schedule slightly to fit the needs of its age group, but every day includes time for Socratic discussions, project work, and core skills.
-Parents often find that this balance helps their children come home energized instead of drained.
+Each studio adapts the schedule slightly to fit the needs of its age group, but every day includes time for Socratic discussions, project work, and meaningful work (core skills).
+Parents often find that this balance helps their children come home energized instead of drained

 Sample Daily Schedule